mazunki/in5020-ass3/README.md

 We prefixed all the packages with  `com.ass3` beacuse an empty groupId is invalid.
 This required us to make subdirs of `src/`.

-The precode comes with some warning regarding unchecks casts which we fixed by modifying the precode.
+The precode comes with some warning regarding unchecks casts which we fixed by modifying the precode's `ChordProtocolSimulator.checkResponse` function.